Teenage Dream: Promotional singles

 "Not Like the Movies" and "Circle the Drain" were released as promotional singles as album previews in the United States..
 They debuted at numbers 53 and 58 on the Hot 100, respectively.
-The solo, album version of "E.T" was also released as a promotional single on the same day of the album release, before later being given an official single release.
-A remix of "Peacock" was released on March 26, 2012 on iTunes as the fourth and final promotional single of the album.
+The solo, album version of "E.T." was also released as a promotional single on the same day of the album release, before later being given an official single release.
+A remix of "Peacock" was released on March 26, 2012, on iTunes as the fourth and final promotional single of the album.
+It reached number 64 in Canada, number 52 in the Czech Republic, and number one on the US Dance Club Songs chart.
+It has also sold over 500,000 copies in the US and certified Gold on July 9, 2012.
+A dance remix of it was released on March 26, 2012.